se7enxweb/ezplatform-code-style/README.md

 ## Usage

-### 3-rd party packages
+### Third party packages

-Create `.php_cs` file in your project root directory with the following content:
+Create a `.php_cs` file in your project root directory with the following content:

 ```php
 <?php